 We welcome the opportunity to speak with prospective students and their families.
 Our goal is to assist students in the pursuit of their academic and life goals while working cooperatively with all students as they develop self-determined behaviors, self-advocacy skills, and create a network of resources.
 Students interested in working with Learning Support Services (LSS) should contact our office.
 We are available to assist you with your requests and answer any questions you may have.
-We can be reached at 503.883.2562 or 503.883.2444.
+We can be reached at 503.883.2562.

 In High School